Tuesday, March 9, 2021

 The Towrah makes it clear that we are commanded to celebrate each of these feasts distinctly on the 14th & on the 15th (Passover & Unleavened Bread) of the first month of the Hebrew year, which is called “Abib” (Exodus 12:2 & 13:4).

 The Day of First-Fruits/Resurrection Day is to be kept on the day after the weekly Sabbath following the Passover.
 And finally, we are to observe the last night of Unleavened Bread on the 21st of Abib, for a total of eight nights (see Exodus 12:18).
-The seven days when we continue to eat unleavened bread, commences on the 15th of Abib (see Leviticus 23:6-8).
+The seven days following the 14th of Abib (when we continue to eat unleavened bread), commences on the 15th of Abib (see Leviticus 23:6-8).

 Some people think this means the HIGH SABBATH of Unleavened Bread.
 However, this is easily cleared up by knowing that the Hebrew word for the weekly Sabbath is “Shabbat” (#H7676 in the Strong’s Concordance).